The 10 Best Things to do in Osaka – on Your First Trip

 2. Nibble Your Way Round Kuromon Ichiba

-Tokyo has Tsukiji, Kyoto has Nishiki – Osaka has Kuromon Ichiba (ichiba means market).
+Tokyo has Tsukiji Market, Kyoto has Nishiki Market, and Osaka has Kuromon Ichiba (ichiba means market).
 And it’s probably my favorite of them all – mostly because of the design.

-If they can stick a giant model of something on the front of the building or hang it from the ceiling they will – which makes Kuromon a really fun place to wander around even if you don’t want to eat anything as it’s full of such things.
+If they can stick a giant model of something on the front of the building or hang it from the ceiling, they will, which makes Kuromon a really fun place to wander around, even if you don’t want to eat anything.
+It’s full of giant pufferfish and mega crabs!

 Inside kuromon market in Osaka. a model of a giant shark hangs from the ceiling